|

 Harlem station, 1984 seen through the glass wall of the station, across the outbound lanes of the Kennedy Expressway.
 There are also images on the other side, facing the station interior.
 For a larger view, click here.
 (Photo by Amy Malick) |

 During Autumn 2004 and Spring 2005, several "L" stations got new station name signs.
-As part of a multi-station program, twelve facilities in all on the Blue, Purple, Red, Orange, and Green lines received new, Current Graphic Standard station name signs, replacing older KDR-type signs that used an outdated graphic scheme that was inconsistent with the colored line names.
+As part of a multi-station program, twelve facilities in all on the Blue, Purple, Red, Orange, and Green lines received new, Green Line Graphic Standard station name signs, replacing older KDR-type signs that used an outdated graphic scheme that was inconsistent with the colored line names.
 The new signs not only replaced old ones in existing locations at these island platform stations, but were added at additional locations outside the tracks, facing to the platform, for ADA compliance.
 The new additional station name signs at Harlem are hung off the overhead beams outside the tracks, over the jersey barriers between the "L" right-of-way and the expressway shoulder.
 Over the platforms, new overhead brackets were installed to hold new signs there.
+Installation at all stations was complete by the end of November 2004.
+Fabrication and installation of the signs was performed by contractor Western Remac.

-In September 2004, Dunkin' Donuts, the coffee and baked goods chain, broke ground on seven new concessions in CTA® stations around the "L" system.
+In September 2004, Dunkin' Donuts, the coffee and baked goods chain, broke ground on seven new concessions in CTA stations around the "L" system.
 One such new concession was located at Harlem station.
-"This is the first major concerted effort to open a significant number of Dunkin' Donuts stores in CTA® stations," said Mike Lavigne, director of development for Dunkin' Donuts.
-All new Dunkin' Donuts CTA® station stores were scheduled to be full-service.
+"This is the first major concerted effort to open a significant number of Dunkin' Donuts stores in CTA stations," said Mike Lavigne, director of development for Dunkin' Donuts.
+All new Dunkin' Donuts CTA station stores were scheduled to be full-service.
 The new concession opened in 2005.

-During the first week of August 2005, the CTA® began construction of a new park'n'ride facility at Harlem.
+During the first week of August 2005, the CTA began construction of a new park'n'ride facility at Harlem.
 An additional 53 parking spaces were constructed, including three spaces designated for customers with disabilities, new signs, a parking pay station area, canopies to protect customers from the elements and improved landscaping.
 Construction began August 1, 2005 and lasted approximately two months, opening Tuesday morning, November 1, 2005.
 Chicago-based Old Veteran Construction, Inc. performed the construction work valued at $75,000.
 The Federal Transit Administration provided funding for the project.
 When the lot opened in 2005, Standard Parking Corporation managed the new parking facility under a five-year competitively bid agreement and parking at the new facility was $2.00 per day.

 The Harlem island platform, looking west on June 8, 2004, has convex arched skylights providing natural light on the platform.
 The supports placed outside the tracks provide a column-free platform.
 For a larger view, click here.
 (Photo by Graham Garfield) |